ahadas/ahadas.github.io/about.md

 Following are the projects I work on nowadays or worked on in the past.
 More information about my open source contributions is available on [Open HUB](https://www.openhub.net/accounts/Arik_Hadas/).

-## KubeVirt {#kubevirt}
-[KubeVirt](https://kubevirt.io) is an extension to Kubernetes that enables running virtual machines alongside containers within a Kubernetes cluster.

-I have contributed to the KubeVirt project in (roughly) August 2018 to September 2019.

-The code is available [here](https://github.com/kubevirt).

 ## oVirt {#ovirt}
 [oVirt](http://www.ovirt.org) is a virtualization management platform optimized to the KVM hypervisor.
 It was founded by Red Hat as a community project that [Red Hat Virtualization](https://www.redhat.com/en/technologies/virtualization/enterprise-virtualization) is based on.
 It allows centralized management of virtual machines, compute, storage and networking resources, from an easy to use web-based front-end with platform independent access.